Louis Armstrong: Pronunciation of name

 The Louis Armstrong House Museum website states:

-In a memoir written for Robert Goffin between 1943 and 1944, Armstrong stated, "All white folks call me Louie," suggesting that he himself did not, or that no whites addressed him by one of his nicknames such as Pops.
-That said, Armstrong was registered as "Lewie" for the 1920 U.S. Census.
-On various live records he is called "Louie" on stage, such as on the 1952 "Can Anyone Explain?" from the live album In Scandinavia vol.1.
+In a memoir written for Robert Goffin between 1943 and 1944, Armstrong stated, "All white folks call me Louie", suggesting that he himself did not, or that no whites addressed him by one of his nicknames such as Pops.
+That said, Armstrong was registered as "Lewie" for the 1920 U.S. census.
+On various live records, he is called "Louie" on stage, such as on the 1952 "Can Anyone Explain?" from the live album In Scandinavia vol.1.
 The same applies to his 1952 studio recording of the song "Chloe", where the choir in the background sings "Louie ...
-Louie", with Armstrong responding "What was that?
+Louie", with Armstrong responding, "What was that?
 Somebody called my name?".
 "Lewie" is the French pronunciation of "Louis" and is commonly used in Louisiana.

 Family

-Armstrong was performing at the Brick House in Gretna, Louisiana, when he met Daisy Parker, a local prostitute, and started an affair as a client.
-He returned to Gretna on several occasions to visit her.
+Armstrong was performing at the Brick House in Gretna, Louisiana when he met Daisy Parker, a local prostitute, and started an affair as a client.
+Armstrong returned to Gretna on several occasions to visit her.
 He found the courage to look for her home to see her away from work.
-There he found out she had a common-law husband.
-Not long after that fiasco, Parker traveled to Armstrong's home on Perdido Street.
-They checked into Kid Green's hotel that evening.
+There, Armstrong found out she had a common-law husband.
+Not long after that, Parker traveled to Armstrong's home on Perdido Street and they checked into Kid Green's hotel that evening.
 On the next day, March 19, 1919, Armstrong and Parker married at City Hall.
 They adopted a three-year-old boy, Clarence, whose mother, Armstrong's cousin Flora, had died soon after giving birth.
-Clarence Armstrong was mentally disabled as a result of a head injury at an early age, and Armstrong spent the rest of his life taking care of him.
+Clarence Armstrong was mentally disabled as a result of a head injury at an early age.
+Armstrong spent the rest of his life taking care of him.
 His marriage to Parker ended when they separated in 1923.

-On February 4, 1924, he married Lil Hardin Armstrong, King Oliver's pianist.
+On February 4, 1924, Armstrong married Lil Hardin Armstrong, King Oliver's pianist.
 She had divorced her first husband a few years earlier.
-His second wife helped him develop his career, but they separated in 1931 and divorced in 1938.
+Armstrong's second wife helped him develop his career, but they separated in 1931 and divorced in 1938.
 Armstrong then married Alpha Smith.
 His relationship with Alpha began while he was playing at the Vendome during the 1920s and continued long after.
-His marriage to her lasted four years; they divorced in 1942.
-Louis then married Lucille Wilson, a singer at the Cotton Club in New York, in October 1942.
+Armstrong's marriage to her lasted four years; they divorced in 1942.
+He then married Lucille Wilson, a singer at the Cotton Club in New York, in October 1942.
 They remained married until his death in 1971.